CN Tower: Height comparisons

 The CN Tower is the tallest freestanding structure in the Western Hemisphere.
 As of 2013, there were two other freestanding structures in the Western Hemisphere exceeding 500 m in height: the Willis Tower in Chicago, which stands at 527 m when measured to its pinnacle, and One World Trade Center in New York City, which has a pinnacle height of 541.33 m, or approximately 12 m shorter than the CN Tower.
 Due to the symbolism of the number 1776 (the year of the signing of the United States Declaration of Independence), the height of One World Trade Center is unlikely to be increased.
-The proposed Chicago Spire was expected to exceed the height of the CN Tower, but its construction was halted early due to financial difficulties amid the Great Recession, and was eventually cancelled in 2010.
+The proposed Chicago Spire was expected to exceed the height of the CN Tower, but its construction was halted early due to financial difficulties amid the Great Recession, and was eventually cancelled in 2010 and replaced with 400 Lake Shore.

 Height distinction debate

 "World's Tallest Tower" title

 Guinness World Records has called the CN Tower "the world's tallest self-supporting tower" and "the world's tallest free-standing tower".
 Although Guinness did list this description of the CN Tower under the heading "tallest building" at least once, it has also listed it under "tallest tower", omitting it from its list of "tallest buildings."
 In 1996, Guinness changed the tower's classification to "World's Tallest Building and Freestanding Structure".
 Emporis and the Council on Tall Buildings and Urban Habitat both listed the CN Tower as the world's tallest free-standing structure on land, and specifically state that the CN Tower is not a true building, thereby awarding the title of world's tallest building to Taipei 101, which is 44 m shorter than the CN Tower.
 The issue of what was tallest became moot when Burj Khalifa, then under construction, exceeded the height of the CN Tower in 2007 (see below).

 Although the CN Tower contains a restaurant, a gift shop and multiple observation levels, it does not have floors continuously from the ground, and therefore it is not considered a building by the Council on Tall Buildings and Urban Habitat (CTBUH) or Emporis.
 CTBUH defines a building as "a structure that is designed for residential, business, or manufacturing purposes.
 An essential characteristic of a building is that it has floors."
 The CN Tower and other similar structures—such as the Ostankino Tower in Moscow, Russia; the Oriental Pearl Tower in Shanghai, China; The Strat in Las Vegas, Nevada, United States; and the Eiffel Tower in Paris, France—are categorized as "towers", which are free-standing structures that may have observation decks and a few other habitable levels, but do not have floors from the ground up.
-The CN Tower was the tallest tower by this definition until 2010 (see below).
+The CN Tower was the tallest tower by this definition until 2009 (see below).